 If you've ever tried to cut and de-seed a pomegranate, you probably ended up with stained hands and nothing less of a crime scene.
-I too struggled with peeling pomegranates, resulting in expensive Pom pomegranate purchases from the grocery store.
+I too struggled with how to peel a pomegranate, resulting in expensive Pom pomegranate purchases from the grocery store.
 My smoothies were suffering, and I had to find another way.

-I just cut and de-seeded 10 pomegranates in less than 15 minutes.
-I filled 2-gallon size freezer bags.
+This pomegranate peeling technique is a time-saver and stain-reducer.
+I just cut and de-seeded 10 pomegranates in less than 15 minutes, filling 2-gallon size freezer bags.
 My hands are unstained and my clothes are still in good shape.
-How?

 How To Tell If A Pomegranate Is Ripe